Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Experimental evaluation

 \subsection{Evaluation for digital attacks}

 \paragraph{Masking performance.} The benefits of the proposed defense mechanism were evaluated by attacking the validation sets with different adversarial patch sizes.
-For semantic segmentation models on Cityscapes, we used patches with size 600x300 (L), 400x200 (M) and 300x150 (S) pixels, whereas for COCO, due to the different image aspect ratio, we used 200x200 (L), 150x150 (M), and 100x100 (S).
-Also, an L-size random patch was evaluated for both datasets to test the case in which a portion of the image is occluded without the intent of generating an adversarial attack.
-As shown in Table \ref{table:defense_results}, \textit{Z-Mask} outperformed other strategies in the defense against patch attacks, achieving scores similar to the random case when tested against adversarial attacks.
-Furthermore, \textit{Z-Mask} kept results close to the nominal ones of the models (i.e., without adversarial patches), meaning that it did not affect the original model performance.
-Figure \ref{fig:digital_images} provides some examples of Cityscapes and COCO images attacked digitally with adversarial patches. \textit{Z-Mask} identified and covered attacked regions of the input without affecting other portions of the image.
+For Cityscapes, we used patches with size 600x300 (L), 400x200 (M) and 300x150 (S) pixels, whereas for COCO, due to the different image aspect ratio, we used 200x200 (L), 150x150 (M), and 100x100 (S).
+Also, an L-size random patch was evaluated to test the case in which a portion of the image is occluded without the intent of generating an adversarial attack.

+As shown in Table \ref{table:defense_results}, \textit{Z-Mask} outperformed the other defense strategies, achieving scores similar to the random case, when tested against adversarial attacks, and close to the original model without applying patches, meaning that does not affect the nominal model performance.
+Figure \ref{fig:digital_images} illustrates the benefits of \textit{Z-Mask} on images attacked digitally.
+Attacked areas are identified and covered without affecting other portions.